World of Outlaws

-The World of Outlaws (often abbreviated WoO) is an American motorsports sanctioning body.
-The body sanctions two major national touring series.
-It is best known for sanctioning the World of Outlaws Sprint Car Series and the World of Outlaws Late Model Series.
-These dirt track racing series are owned and operated by World Racing Group.
-The Sprint Car Series is sponsored by Monster Beverage's NOS Energy Drink and beginning in 2022 the Late Model Series will be sponsored by Case Construction Equipment.
+World of Outlaws Sprint Car Series, originally known as the World of Outlaws (often abbreviated WoO) is an American national touring dirt track racing series.
+It is owned and operated by World Racing Group, and was rebranded when the World of Outlaws Late Model Series was introduced.
+The Sprint Car Series has been sponsored by Monster Beverage's NOS Energy Drink since 2019.

-World of Outlaws Sprint Car Series
+Overview

-The body sanctions a national tour of high power to weight, custom fabricated sprint cars called the World of Outlaws NOS Energy Drink Sprint Car Series.
+The series is a national tour of high power to weight, custom fabricated sprint cars.
 The race cars feature large adjustable wings on the top and large rear tires that transfer their power to the dirt tracks they race on.
-The series travels primarily the United States, but has sanctioned races in Canada, Mexico and Australia.
-The title sponsor is NOS Energy Drink.
+The series travels primarily the United States, but has sanctioned races in Canada, Mexico, and Australia.

 The series was founded in 1978 by Ted Johnson, a former midget racer from Madison, Wisconsin.
 At the time sprint car racing in the United States lacked a true national series.
 Johnson organized the World of Outlaws sanctioning body and established a national schedule, a set of rules and a points system to crown a champion of his series.

-In 2003, Johnson sold the series to Boundless Motor Sports Racing, later renamed Dirt Motorsports and currently World Racing Group.
-In 2004, the subscription-based streaming service DIRTVision was founded.
+In 2003, Johnson sold the series to Boundless Motor Sports Racing, later renamed Dirt Motorsports and currently World Racing Group (WRG).
+In 2004 WRG extended its subscription-based streaming service (DIRTVision), to the Outlaw series.
 It originally offered radio broadcasts of all races, and added video streaming to select races, until reaching the full calendar in 2018.
 Select races are broadcast on delay nationally on the CBS Sports Network with MavTV showing the Knoxville Nationals since 2013.
 Previous broadcasters include The Nashville Network and Speed Channel shown live or on delay.